This was formerly a sandstone quarry.

 , NS3878 : Latin inscription on the Smollett Monument

 ) was the epistolary novel "The Expedition of Humphrey Clinker" (1771).
-In it, he has one of his characters write that "the fairies dwell in a hole of Kairmann, a [mountain] hard by", and mentions some of the associated superstitions.
+In it, he has one of his characters write that "the fairies dwell in a hole of Kairmann(*), a [mountain] hard by"; that passage goes on to describe some of the associated superstitions.

-Smollett mentions a number of other superstitions in the same passage, several of which are attested elsewhere (for example, Smollett's character writes that "Loff-Loming", i.e. Loch Lomond, "has got waves without wind, fish without fins, and a floating [island]"), so it is likely that the words quoted above are an authentic record of local belief, rather than the author's invention.
+Smollett mentions a number of unrelated traditions in the same passage.
+Several of these are attested elsewhere (for example, Smollett's character writes that "Loff-Loming", i.e. Loch Lomond, "has got waves without wind, fish without fins, and a floating [island]"), so it is likely that the words quoted above are an authentic record of local belief, rather than being the author's invention.

 The Fairy Knowe must have been given its name for a reason: logically, the above-mentioned hole of Carman was located there.

-Another faint echo of these beliefs is to be found in the following old couplet, recorded by a local historian in the nineteenth century:
+Another faint echo of these superstitious beliefs is to be found in the following old couplet, recorded by Irving (see above):